ethereumclassic/Cloud-Template/Azure/ethereumclassic-cpp-ubuntu/README.md

 Once your deployment is complete you will be able to connect to the Ethereum Classic public network.

+# Why Classic?
+Ethereum Classic is a decentralized platform that runs smart contracts: applications that run exactly as programmed without any possibility of downtime, censorship, fraud or third party interference.

+Ethereum Classic is a continuation of the original Ethereum blockchain - the classic ‘unforked’ version; free from external interference and subjective tampering of transactions.

+<a href="https://ethereumclassic.org">Find out more</a>

 # Template Parameters